ligurio/swebok-v3/3_software_construction.md

 Construction with reuse means to create new software with the reuse of existing software assets.
 The most popular method of reuse is to reuse code from the libraries provided by the language, platform, tools being used, or an organizational repository.
-Asides from these, the applica- tions developed today widely make use of many open-source libraries.
+Asides from these, the applications developed today widely make use of many open-source libraries.
 Reused and off-the-shelf software often have the same - or better - quality requirements as newly developed software (for example, security level).